NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 So, your attorney will act as your go-between or buffer between the federal agents and prosecutor, and often, you can work out such things as how you're going to be released and various other things related to your federal criminal case.
 Federal Agents frequently use confidential informants to assist them in an investigation.

-I Was Just Arrested For A Federal Crime, What Happens Next?
+I Was Just Arrested For A Federal Crime.
+What Happens Next?

 You will be brought into court relatively quickly after being arrested for a federal crime.
 They will indict you and give you the indictment.
-You can either hire your own attorney or, if you qualify, they will appoint a federal public defender for you.
+You can either hire your attorney or, if you qualify, they will appoint a federal public defender for you.

 Ultimately, either a plea bargain will be offered to you, or if you are innocent of the crime, the case will eventually be set for trial.